 Clean the Oven Glass

 Start by working your way from the oven door and then towards the back of the oven.
 This way your clothes stay clean as you lean into the oven.
 Wipe off the oven glass and door with the soft side of the sponge.
 If there are any stuck on messes, you can use the razor blade to gently scrape off what you can from the oven glass.
 It really doesn't take much pressure at all.
 Just enough to keep the blade on the glass - you don't want to scratch it.
 Before using the blade, make sure you spray an all purpose cleaner or mixture of dish soap and water (1 oz dish soap to 32 oz of water) onto the glass.
-This creates a barrier between the glass and the blade and will help protect the blade from scratching the glass.
+This creates a barrier between the glass and the blade and will help protect the glass from being scratched by the blade.

 Clean the Rest of the Oven